aagnolin/PauseMeter/README.md

 <codon_table>      : Path to the codon usage table Excel file

 [filter_threshold] : Optional filter threshold for data (only include data with count >= filter_threshold) [DEFAULT = 1]
+#Additional information
+An Excel file named Test_codon_usage_table.xlsx is provided together with the script for testing purposes.
+Users can create a file with the same layout containing the codon usage values of their model organism.